ttaluri/SpringBootApplication/README.md

 }

 #### 4. Update Item:

-Endpoint: PUT/items/{id}
+- Endpoint: PUT/items/{id}

-Description: Updates an existing item.
+- Description: Updates an existing item.

-Request Example:
+- Request Example:
 {
   "name": "Gaming Laptop",
   "price": 1500
 }

 #### 5. Delete Item:

-Endpoint: DELETE/items/{id}
+- Endpoint: DELETE/items/{id}

-Description: Deletes an item from the system.
+- Description: Deletes an item from the system.

 ### Development Setup
-#### Prerequisites
+#### Install Required Tools
-1. Install the following: Java (JDK 17 or later)
+1. Java (JDK 17 or later)
 2. Apache Maven
-3. IntelliJ IDEA
+3. IntelliJ IDEA (or any Java IDE)
+4. MySQL
-4. Git
+5. Git

 #### Installation Steps
 1. Clone the repository: git clone https://github.com/ttaluri/SpringBootApplication.git
-2. Navigate to the project
+2. Navigate to the project: cd SpringBootApplication
-3. cd SpringBootApplication
-4. Build the project
-5. mvn clean install
+3. Build the project and install dependencies using Maven: mvn clean install
-6. Run the application
-7. mvn spring-boot:run
+4. Configure the database (more details below)

-#### The application will start on: http://localhost:8080
+5. Run the application- mvn spring-boot:run - The application will start on: http://localhost:8080
+6. Verify the Application - Open a browser or use Postman to test the API.
+Example endpoint: http://localhost:8080/items

+#### Configuring the Database
+- Open the application.properties file located in: src/main/resources/application.properties
+- Configure your database settings.

+#### Example:
+spring.datasource.url=jdbc:mysql://localhost:3306/itemsdb
+spring.datasource.username=root
+spring.datasource.password=yourpassword
+spring.jpa.hibernate.ddl-auto=update

+Make sure the database is created before running the application.

 ### Testing the API
 You can test the API using Postman